DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 ## Is it really a valuable investment?

-Definitely one of the most unique investment opportunities today.
 Gold has always been a stable asset and **NFT** is rapidly gaining popularity as a form of digital art and value.
-With Far Far Away\*\* you get the best of both worlds.
+With **Far Far Away** you get the best of both worlds.

 ![golden_ring](/img/intro/golden_rings1.png)